songuyenerza/crnn-ctc-loss-digit/README.md

   this way, the dataset can be loaded from any other module, giving more power to the programmer, avoiding having to hardcode a specific dataset in the function and preventing unnecessary loading of the same dataset for every sequence.
-* tests.py - Self-explanatory, contains some basic checks to ensure that the function behaves as expected.
-Can be extended to check for more things if necessary.
-Ideally this script should be automatically executed before commits to the remote git to avoid changes that could potentially break the main repository.
 * main.py - Entry point for quick testing using a command line tool.